-- 10.4 A General Notification must include information on: - a) the ESA affected by the proposed Major Network Modernisation and Upgrade; - b) the distribution area affected by the proposed Major Network Modernisation and Upgrade; and - c) a general description of the proposed Major Network Modernisation and Upgrade, including the indicative timing for the implementation of the Major Network Modernisation and Upgrade. - 10.5 An Individual Notification must include the following information in addition to the information provided in the relevant General Notification: - a) the anticipated commencement date for implementing the Major Network Modernisation and Upgrade;
+- 10.4 A General Notification must include a general description of the proposed Major Network Modernisation and Upgrade, including the indicative timing for the implementation of the Major Network Modernisation and Upgrade. - 10.5 An Individual Notification must include the following information in addition to the information provided in the relevant General Notification: - a) the anticipated commencement date for implementing the Major Network Modernisation and Upgrade - b) the anticipated amount of time it will take to implement the Major Network Modernisation and Upgrade; - c) details of the Access Seeker's activated Services, or Services in the process of being activated at the date of the notice, that are likely to be affected by the Major Network

-- b) the anticipated amount of time it will take to implement the Major Network Modernisation and Upgrade; - c) details of the Access Seeker's activated Services, or Services in the process of being activated at the date of the notice, that are likely to be affected by the Major Network Modernisation and Upgrade; - d) the likely action required by the Access Seeker as a result of the Major Network Modernisation and Upgrade (including the possible impact of the Major Network Modernisation and Upgrade upon the Access Seeker's Service); and - e) details of who the Access Seeker may contact to obtain further information about the Major Network Modernisation and Upgrade. - 10.6 An Individual Notification only needs to be given where a Service has been activated or the Access Provider is in the process of activating a service as at the date of the Individual Notification, and: - a) the Major Network Modernisation and Upgrade will require the Access Seeker to take particular action in order to continue to use the Service; or - the Major Network Modernisation and Upgrade will result in the Service no longer being supplied or the Service being suspended for a period of no less than 20 Business Days. - 10.7 Where the Access Provider has provided the Access Seeker with an Individual Notification, the Access Provider must provide the Access Seeker with: - a) updates about the Major Network Modernisation and Upgrade covered by the notice, including: - i. any update or change to the information provided in the Individual Notification: - ii. any new information available at the time of the update about: - 1.
-Services provided by the Access Provider in the relevant ESA that may be available to the Access Seeker; - 2. how the Access Seeker may be impacted by the Major Network Modernisation and Upgrade; and - 3. what steps the Access Seeker will be required to take to facilitate the Major Network Modernisation and Upgrade; and - b) weekly reports about the anticipated cutover dates for the Access Seeker's affected Services, beginning no less than five weeks prior to the anticipated commencement date for the Major Network Modernisation and Upgrade.

-10.8 The updates referred to in subclause 10.7(a) must be provided regularly (which is not required to be any more frequently than Monthly) after the Individual Notification.
+- Modernisation and Upgrade; - d) the likely action required by the Access Seeker as a result of the Major Network Modernisation and Upgrade (including the possible impact of the Major Network Modernisation and Upgrade upon the Access Seeker's Service); and - e) details of who the Access Seeker may contact to obtain further information about the Major Network Modernisation and Upgrade. - 10.6 An Individual Notification only needs to be given where a Service has been activated or the Access Provider is in the process of activating a service as at the date of the Individual Notification, and: - a) the Major Network Modernisation and Upgrade will require the Access Seeker to take particular action in order to continue to use the Service; or - b) the Major Network Modernisation and Upgrade will result in the Service no longer being supplied or the Service being suspended for a period of no less than 20 Business Days. - 10.7 Where the Access Provider has provided the Access Seeker with an Individual Notification, the Access Provider must provide the Access Seeker with: - a) updates about the Major Network Modernisation and Upgrade covered by the notice, including: - i. any update or change to the information provided in the Individual Notification; - ii. any new information available at the time of the update about: - 1. how the Access Seeker may be impacted by the Major Network Modernisation and Upgrade; and - 2. what steps the Access Seeker will be required to take to facilitate the Major Network Modernisation and Upgrade. - 10.8 The updates referred to in subclause 10.7(a) must be provided regularly (which is not required to be any more frequently than Monthly) after the Individual Notification.